kireiiiiiiii/pokemon/README.md

 ## Building from source 🛠️:

-1. Ensure you have the Java Development Kit (JDK) installed.
+1. Ensure you have the Java installed.
+This project can be run using Java 8 and higher.
 2. Clone this repository using the following command:

 ```bash